w3c/wcag3/guidelines/groups/error-handling/correct-errors/errors-indicated-in-multiple-ways.md

 type: foundational
 ---

-Error messages are visually identifiable using at least two of the following:
+Error messages are visually indicated using at least two of the following:

 * A symbol that is consistent throughout the :term[product].
 * Color that differentiates the error message from surrounding :term[content].